Linda is a seasoned writer and home-decorating authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 - Find really unusual flea market finds.
 You don’t have to spend a lot of money to make your she shed stylish and cozy.

-- Determine the purpose for your shed.
+- Determine the purpose of your shed.
 The main point for your special place is to be yourself and do what you love.
 If you like gardening, crafting, sewing, meditating, reading, or writing, make it a purposeful space.

 - Freshen up the exterior.
 A new coat of paint will go a long way to give an old shed a new life.
-Pick a color that coordinates with your house to give it cohesive look.
+Pick a color that coordinates with your house to give it a cohesive look.

 - Clean out the old shed, build one, or buy a prefab.
 Comb through all the old stuff you don’t need and donate it to the local charity.
 Get rid of the cobwebs and seal up the cracks.
 If it’s too dilapidated, tear it down and go for a new one.

 - Get it ready for entertaining.
-Stock your pantry for high tea, a girl’s night wine-and-cheese party, or family events.
+Stock your pantry for high tea, a girls' night wine-and-cheese party, or family events.

 She Shed Styles

 If you’re an avid reader consider transforming your unused storage shed into a hideaway for a neighborhood book club.
 Fill the room with your favorite novels, bookcases, reading lamps, comfy chairs and floor pillows.
-If you prefer audio books or podcasts bring in your digital book tablet or a wireless speaker.
+If you prefer audiobooks or podcasts bring in your digital book tablet or a wireless speaker.

 Creatives need to carve out a space for drawing, painting, ceramics, sewing or stained glass.
 Whichever your preferred art form, create a place that has everything you need for your artistic expression.
-Flood the space with natural light to work without the need of artificial illumination.
+Flood the space with natural light to work without the need for artificial illumination.

 For jewelry makers, quilters or weavers think about turning the tool shed into the utmost crafting space.
 Really all you need are shelves for supplies, bins, task lighting, a good work chair and an inspiration note board.